-Fiery Big Rig Crash Causes Fuel Spill, Lane Closures on 91 Freeway in Cerritos
+Lanes Reopen on 91 Freeway in Cerritos After Fiery Big Rig Crash, Fuel Spill

 Investigators were looking into the cause of the fiery wreck.

-The eastbound side of the freeway was open, but the westbound lanes were closed at Bloomfield Avenue, which prompted a SigAlert to be issued.
+The eastbound side of the freeway remained open, but the westbound lanes were closed at Bloomfield Avenue for most of the morning, which prompted a SigAlert to be issued.
+By 11 a.m., all westbound lanes had been reopened, according to a tweet from the CHP.

-The closures were initially expected to be in effect until approximately 8:30 a.m., but officers said it would likely take longer to reopen the lanes.